- 1)Direct Sterilization

 Neither do air purifiers with UV lights figure highly in respected reviews from either Wirecutter or Consumer Reports.

 The UV Light in a Consumer UV Air Purifier Does Not Have Enough Energy to Produce Significant Amounts of Ozone Which Can Damage Health

 It is well-known that ozone can damage health and UV radiation can split oxygen molecules (O2) apart into two atoms.
 These atoms try to combine with another oxygen atom, and usually they find an oxygen atom in an oxygen molecule to combine with.
 This forms a three atom molecule with three oxygen atoms linked together – ozone(O3).
 Ozone is known to damage health.

 The UV lights used in air sterilizers or air purifiers work at a wavelength of 253 nm.
 Ozone is only produced with wavelengths of much higher energy, i.e. below 200 nm.

-In addition, most manufacturers produce their UV lights with quartz class which blocks wavelengths of UV light below 200 nm.
+In addition, most manufacturers produce their UV lights with quartz glass which blocks wavelengths of UV light below 200 nm.
 So it allows the germicidal UV light to pass through, but blocks the light that would cause ozone.
 In fact, there is evidence that at the germicidal wavelength ozone is actually broken down.

 The UV Bulb Will Need Replacing Causing Added Maintenance and Expense